1. Add the Kuma charts repository

 At this point we can install and run Kuma using the following commands.
 We could use any Kubernetes namespace to install Kuma, by default we suggest using

-$ kubectl create namespace kuma-system $ helm install --namespace kuma-system kuma kuma/kuma
+kubectl create namespace kuma-system helm install --version 0.6.0 --namespace kuma-system kuma kuma/kuma

 This example will run Kuma in

 standalone mode for a "flat" deployment, but there are more advanced deployment modes like "multi-zone".

 # 3. Use Kuma

 kuma-cp) will be installed in the newly created

 kuma-system namespace!
 Now that Kuma has been installed, you can access the control-plane via either the GUI,

 You will notice that Kuma automatically creates a

 Congratulations!
 You have successfully installed Kuma on Kubernetes 🚀.